FredKSchott/snowpack/www/_template/guides/svelte.md

 Image: GIF showing code and site side by side, when the word "Hello" is added to the .svelte page and the code is saved, the change shows up in the browser without the timer resetting (it keeps counting)

-What about other files?
-Like if you had a file with a regular `.js` extension?
-For non-`.svelte` files you'll need to add this code snippet to the bottom of `index.js` to get full Hot Module Replacement:
+What about other, non-Svelte files like `src/index.js`?
+To re-render your Svelte application when other files change, add this code snippet to the bottom:

 ```diff
 export default app;